 Google is shrouded in mystery, secrecy, and cutting-edge technology… or is it?

 Despite what most marketers think, Google is actually fairly transparent about the way it calculates search engine results.
-That’s particularly true in 2016, when we are getting more direct updates and insights from the company itself around topics like authority, originality, and content quality.
+That’s particularly true today, when we are getting more direct updates and insights from the company itself around topics like authority, originality, and content quality.

 Even without direct statements from Google’s engineers, however, it’s easy to tell what the world’s biggest search engine wants.
 That’s because they keep telling us again and again, in the way they have altered their search algorithms through recent Penguin, panda, and Mobilegeddon updates.